NullByte75/grab-public-ip/README.md

 # grab-public-ip
-my first "usefull" C# program, a ip grabber with ftp log you need a ftp server (obviously) build the solution and follow the istructions in the solution for setting it
+my first "usefull" C# program, a ip grabber with ftp log you need a ftp server (obviously) build the file and follow the istructions in the source file for setting it